Updated: October 2020

 Parliament tasked with rectifying laws

 After the ruling, the South African Parliament has been given 24 months to rectify the laws and set aside provisions in the legislation for the personal use of marijuana.
-Any current acts or laws that contradict this Constitutional Court ruling (such as the Drugs and Drugs Trafficking Act and Section 22(A) of the Medicines and Related Substances Control Act) will need to be altered and changed within the next two years.
+Any current acts or laws that contradict this Constitutional Court ruling (such as the Drugs and Drugs Trafficking Act and Section 22(A) of the Medicines and Related Substances Control Act) will need to be altered and changed.

 Parliament will also get to decide the acceptable quantity of dagga of which a person can be in possession, or which they can cultivate for personal use.
 If a person is in possession of more marijuana than deemed acceptable by Parliament, they could arouse suspicions of intent to deal.